ROCm/TransferBench/docs/how to/use-transferbench.rst

 Users can also specify executors of the transfer.
 The options are CPU, kernel-based GPU, and SDMA-based GPU (DMA) executors.
 TransferBench also provides the option to choose the number of sub-executors.
 In case of a CPU executor this argument specifies the number of CPU threads, while for a GPU executor it defines the number of compute units (CU).
 If DMA is specified as the executor, the sub-executor argument determines the number of streams to be used.

-For more examples, please refer to :ref:`Examples`
+For an example, refer to :ref:`Examples`